CARING HANDS IN HEALTH PORTAL

 Note: Only a medical provider that is a member of the San Mateo Medical Center network of clinics, including those located offsite from the main campus, can fill out forms on behalf of patients.

-You can submit a HIPAA compliant application on behalf of a patient or patient guardian by clicking the button below.
-If this is the first time you are submitting an application, please review the program information included in the next section.
+You can submit a HIPAA compliant application on behalf of a patient by clicking the button below.
+If this is the first time you are submitting an application, please review the information included.